- What Is a Reactive Chatbot? ❓

 Anticipating customer needs.

 The key lies in reacting at the right time.
-As humans, we don’t want to be bothered by irrelevant information, but instead, we do appreciate being pointed in the right direction when we have doubts.
+As humans, we don’t want to be bothered by irrelevant information, but instead, we do appreciate being pointed in the right direction when we have questions.
 According to Google and Econsultancy, almost 90% of successful businesses are sure that anticipating their customer needs and assisting them along their journey is essential to foster their business growth.2

 That’s exactly what is proved by a study performed by Buffalo Business First.
 According to their research, almost 9 out of 10 online shoppers would abandon a purchase when unable to find the right answer in a short period of time.
 Chatbots can effectively reduce cart abandonment by between 30-40 percent.